In order to improve, we have to be willing to admit to our mistakes.

 If each community, including the police community, take responsibility for their own actions, America will be ok.
 (It’s not easy to do though.
 See the chapter “Extreme Ownership” in Extreme Ownership by Jocko Willink and Leif Babin.*)

-Amongst the countries in the western world America faces unique challenges due to it being the main target of a hostile power, which sought to increase the number of people within America's borders who would seek to destroy its traditions, values, and institutions.
+Amongst the countries in the Western world America faces unique challenges due to it being the main target of a hostile power, which sought to increase the number of people within America's borders who would seek to destroy its traditions, values, and institutions.
 Their goal was to increase tensions, divide the country, and bring it to the point of collapse.
 That power no longer exists, but what they set in motion has gathered momentum and may destroy America yet.
 See here.
 (A black American, Manning Johnson, wrote about one of the ways they sought to do this in Color, Communism, and Common Sense.
-All systems of government reward some people financially, and punish others—including communism.
-But no matter how benevolent and wise the leaders in a communist country are, communism is not sustainable due to the problem of price controls.
+Today hostile powers are using a similar strategy against America and the West.
+See here and here.
+Many people today imagine that they can create an economic system where all people are treated equally, but all systems of government reward some people financially, and punish others—including communism.
+No matter how benevolent and wise the leaders in a communist country are, communism is not sustainable due to the problem of price controls.
 See chapters 6-8 of George Reisman's book Capitalism.)

-It is true that America and the west have many things to be ashamed of (see the film America's Forgotten); but there are many things to be proud of too.
+It is true that America and the West have many things to be ashamed of (see the film America's Forgotten); but there are many things to be proud of too.
 See here.
-Unfortunately for Americans (and particularly for those Americans who call themselves Christians), their sins are more obvious to outsiders than many of the good things they do, or have achieved.
+Unfortunately for Americans (and particularly for those Americans who call themselves Christians), their sins are more obvious to outsiders than many of the good things they have done—and are doing.

 At the heart of most of America’s problems today, is hypocrisy—particularly in the church (see here).
 If enough people who call themselves Christians do not stop pretending to be better than they are, American’s will lose all their freedoms, and the rest of the world will begin to collapse into turmoil.
 (Christians must also take a good hard look at some of the things they have accepted as God’s truth; if the Church is not reformed, the salt will be taken out and trampled on.
 See An Open Letter to the Church Leadership)